Questions and Answers About Adoption

 To place your name on the the Registry, contact:

 321 East 12th

 If the baby is adopted and my situation improves, can I ask for custody?

 This depends on when you gave the baby up for adoption.
-You cannot give up the child until three days after the child is born.
-After you sign the papers, you have four days to change your mind.
+You cannot give up the child until 72 hours after the child is born.
+After you sign the papers, you have 96 hours to change your mind.
 If you do not tell the agency during those four days, you may not get the child back.